IvanKhamichenok/DiplomaWorkIvanKhamichenok/src/README.md

 Stack of technologies
 - TestNG - for creating and running of tests

--Maven - for project guiding, gathering and running tests
+- Maven - for project guiding, gathering and running tests

 - Selenium - for automating of interaction with web browsers